silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

   defines $searchFields, $filterFields.
   e.g. `static $extensions = array('SphinxSearchable(true)'); // disable automatic inclusion of all subclass fields`

+# Indexing Content of Files

+Sphinx module can be configured index file contents.
+This optional feature relies on extractor classes that use external tools to get the text for a file.
+This module currently provides two file extractor classes:

+* PDFTextExtractor - uses pdftotext utility
+* HTML extractor - uses internal striptags method to crudely get content

+Other extractors can be added by defining subclasses of FileTextExtractor.

+## Configuration

+Add the extension in your mysite/_config.php:

+`
+	DataObject::add_extension('File', 'FileTextExtractable');
+`

+## Indexing File via another Class (e.g. a Document class)

+On your document class (which is assumed to contain a has_one relationship to File), configure sphinx to index it.
+The key properties are setting the mode to "xmlpipe" and external_content to point to a function in the class that retrieves the content.
+In this case, the function simply calls extractFileAsText() (in the decorator) on the related file object.
+`
+	static $sphinx = array(
+		"search_fields" => array("Title","Description"),
+		"mode" => "xmlpipe",
+		"external_content" => array("file_content" => array("Document", "getDocumentContent"))
+		);

+	static function getDocumentContent($documentId) {
+		$doc = DataObject::get_by_id("Document", $documentId);
+		if (!$doc || !$doc->File()) return "";
+		return $doc->File()->extractFileAsText();
+	}

+`

+Generally File should not be directly indexed, as this provides no control over which files are indexed.

+## Indexing

 # Managing Larger Configurations

 Sphinx performance and resource usage is affected by a number of factors, including: